'Keep the shelves empty:' Salisbury VA vaccinates 500 veterans on Saturday - Salisbury Post

 The VA Medical Center was eligible to receive the Pfizer vaccines because it has the necessary facilities to store them.

 “Pfizer has strict rules on how you can mix it and give it,” Gehle said.
-“You have to have a high quality hood and you have to have a negative 70 degrees deep freezer.”
+“You have to have a high-quality hood and you have to have a negative 70 degrees deep freezer.”

 After being notified of the incoming supply, the medical center mobilized quickly.
 Within 24 hours, Gehle said the VA had the clinic completely staffed.
 Workers began calling veterans to arrange appointments.